purpleidea/mgmt/DOCUMENTATION.md

 Globally force all resources into no-op mode.
 This also disables the export to etcd functionality, but does not disable resource collection, however all resources that are collected will have their individual noop settings set.

+####`--remote <graph.yaml>`
+Point to a graph file to run on the remote host specified within.
+This parameter can be used multiple times if you'd like to remotely run on multiple hosts in parallel.

 ##Examples
 For example configurations, please consult the [examples/](https://github.com/purpleidea/mgmt/tree/master/examples) directory in the git